swapnilborase/SNOW-Customer-Onboarding_Multi-tenant/README.md

 Department, Locations, Users, Groups, Roles, Categorization, Resolution details, SLA & Notifications using Import Sets and Transform Maps.
 It also includes separate
 Requirement Design documents as per the industry best standards.
 Leverages Import Sets and Transform Map

+# Roles / Responsibilities
+* Used transform map to map the fields between an import set and fields in an existing ServiceNow table.
+* Created a Functional Requirement Specification document (FRS) with teammates to clear up everything that needs to be done.
+* Under the team of 4, we created this Multi-Tenant platform.
+* Created Multi-tenant platform using Domain Seperation.
+* Created SLA definition to progress SLA's, enabling the use of an SLA system for the organization's tasks.
+* Tested all the SLA on the Incident Table to make sure all the requirements are met & function properly.
+* Override all the global notification and SLA definitions.
+* Work on the ServiceNow instance that was created by the team leader.
+* Created data on the excels sheet and import it to ServiceNow using the import set.
+* Tested the instance to make sure all the requirements are met and function correctly.

 # Project Requirements
 * Location – 10
 * Department – 10